AmolPardeshi99/CarousellCodingAssignmentAmolPardeshi/README.md

-# Carousell News App 🤩🔥
+# :newspaper: Carousell News App 🤩🔥

 Carousell News is Android App for showing News.
 The objective of the repository is to demonstrate the: